bennettslin/yearlings_bobtail_app/accessibility-notes.md

         * If there is an accessed annotation:
             * Highlight previous or next accessed annotation.

-    * When 'e' or 'r' is pressed:
+    * When 'e':
-        * Accessed element will switch to verse.
+        * Lyric column is toggled.

     * When 'x' is pressed:
         * Lyric section is expanded.